Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 When visiting the city of Toronto, you may be surprised to discover a natural haven just a short boat ride from the harbourfront.

 If you continue further along the shoreline, you’ll reach Hanlan’s Point Beach, a local favourite as it’s even quieter.
-The vast beach has plenty of space to spread out on the soft sand, as well as a designated clothing-optional section.
-Make sure to bring a snack and some water since there are no concession stands on this beach.
+The vast beach has plenty of space to relax on the soft sand, as well as a designated clothing-optional section.
+Make sure to bring some snacks and a water bottle since there are no concession stands on this beach.

-The best part of sunning on the Toronto Islands?
-All of these beaches are just a short walk from one another, so you can spend your lake day hopping from beach to beach with ease.
+One of the perks of the Toronto Islands is walkability.
+The islands and beaches are just a short walk from one another, so you can spend your lake day hopping from beach to beach with ease.

 Kawarthas and Northumberland